Altinn/altinn-components/README.md

 for correct `font-family` and minimal collection of resets.

 ## Documentation
-The documentation for the components can be found in the storybook, cf. [TODO ADD Storybook]()
+The documentation for the components can be found in the [Storybook](https://altinn.github.io/altinn-components)